Nat-Lab/telegram-html-bot/README.md

 If this bot receive a 'hi', then it will reply 'Hi!'.
 If a '/whoami' is received, then reply user's first name.
 If a F word is received from a group, quit it.

-telegram-html-bot uses code from [marianoguerra/json.human.js](https://github.com/marianoguerra/json.human.js) to format the `JSON` display. `json.human.js` is a open source project license under MIT license.
+telegram-html-bot uses code from these open source projects:
+- [marianoguerra/json.human.js](https://github.com/marianoguerra/json.human.js) to format the `JSON` display.
+(MIT license)
+- [egoist/biu](https://github.com/egoist/biu) to send error notification.
+(MIT license)